 JSP provides added flexibility compared to the Servlet, as JSP contains custom tags for building reusable codes.
 Servers are not beneficial for session management, as they are not enabled by default, whereas JSP makes session management and tracking due to its property of handling multiple requests on a single thread.

-If you wish to gain more knowledge on these technologies and aim to build a career in Web Development, you can enrol in the PG Diploma in Software Development Specialisation in Full Stack Development Track provided by upGrad.
+If you wish to gain more knowledge on these technologies and aim to build a career in Web Development, you can enrol in the Executive PG Program in Software Development Specialisation in Full Stack Development Track provided by upGrad.